 Active projects in the Center include South Georgia Healthy Start (HRSA Grant H49MC32732), which is working to eliminate disparities in maternal and infant mortality in a seven-county region of rural Georgia (Appling, Bulloch, Candler, Emanuel, Jenkins, Tattnall and Toombs), and the North Georgia Opioid Prevention and Education Network (OPEN; HRSA Grant G25RH32936), working to decrease opioid overdose in a four-county region of Appalachian Georgia (Fannin, Gilmer, Gordon and Polk).

-For more information on the Center or its activities, please contact Dr. Jacob Warren at email@example.com.
+For more information on the Center or its activities, please contact Dr. Jennifer Barkin at firstname.lastname@example.org.